Here at the Arcade Tavern, we LOVE a good G&T and with the current gin craze sweeping across the nation, it appears you do too!

 Made with 47 botanicals!

-This is the fastest-selling gin in the UK at the moment, and for a premium gin with a tidal wave of new gins on the market, that is saying something!
+This is the fastest-selling Gin in the UK at the moment, and for a premium gin with a tidal wave of new gins on the market, that is saying something!
 A small batch production, made with the benefit of "masterful distillation and maturation", it has scents of citrus and pure juniper, with lavender notes and a slightly sweet floral aroma, a tangy and crisp citrus edge, a hint of peppery spices and subtle bitter fruit.
-The 47 handpicked botanicals - centring on the lingonberry - are predominantly sourced in the Black Forest, Germany, and prepared in soft local spring water, giving it an unrivalled complexity and quality.
+The 47 handpicked botanicals - centering on the lingonberry - are predominantly sourced in the Black Forest, Germany, and prepared in soft local spring water, giving it an unrivalled complexity and quality.
 Best with Fever-Tree Mediterranean Tonic.

 Plymouth Gin, 41.2% abv, England